 One of the top tips for how to be more frugal is to start growing your own food.
 And, it is true – growing food is an excellent frugal habit…but only if you go in with a solid plan.

 To start, you need to know what kind of vegetables you can grow in the climate where you live.
-Then, ask yourself how much you like and if you will eat those vegetables.
+Then, ask yourself how much you like said veggies and how much of those vegetables you will actually eat.

 Next, you need to consider how much time, money and resources will be spent keeping your garden.
+While growing a vegetable garden can be one of the ways to be frugal and save money, it can also prove to be an expensive hobby.
 Maintaining a vegetable garden is so much more than just soil and seeds (just ask William Alexander of “The $64 Tomato”).

 #9 Buying Cheap Shoes and Clothes